Pix-ggyr/Groupomania-Backend/README.md

 ### Download **[PhpMyAdmin](https://https://www.phpmyadmin.net/)**

-Run it into your machine and contact me to get the .env file with the database access or create your own.
+Create your own database and configure a _.env_ file.
+Or import the database in the root folder 'groupomania-db' and ask me for the _.env_ file.

 ## Launch Nodemon server